-Students may be admitted to the Williams Honors College as entering freshmen, or in exceptional cases upon transfer to The University of Akron or upon completion of their freshman year.
+Students may be admitted to the Williams Honors College.
 Admission criteria are noted in The University of Akron Undergraduate Bulletin.
 Upon admission into the School of Nursing, the student will be assigned a faculty advisor.
 This advisor will guide the student in the selection of courses in accordance with the Honors Distribution Contract as well as other scheduling and registration issues.